DevOps-PA-resume/Multi-Service-Application/README.md

 the web client is avaible at http://localhost:3000 by default

-the api is avaible at http://localhost:8080 by default

 ps: the code and UI/UX are bad, I just needed some small app for the services. you can check the other projects on my github to see better frontend or backend for more advanced projects.